 About one in seven (14%) of children have an issue with at least one of speaking, reading, or writing English.
 Some groups are significantly more likely to have an issue with English including those with a poor mental wellbeing, and special education need.

-and 4th/Least deprived (living in the 40% least deprived areas nationally) Additional groups: FSM- Free School Meals
+Deprivation Quintiles: Most deprived (Living in 20% most deprived areas nationally and 4th/Least deprived (living in the 40% least deprived areas nationally) Additional groups: FSM- Free School Meals PWB - Poor Wellbeing